SOLEGUIDE

 The NHS generally recommends a maximum heel height of 3 to 4 centimetres for orthotic wearers.
 Anything higher tilts the foot forward, destabilises the orthotic, and shifts pressure onto the ball of the foot.

 This applies to all footwear, including trainers with thick platform soles.
-A flat-soled trainer with a 4 cm platform and no drop is different from a heeled boot with a 4 cm heel, but both add height that can affect how your orthotic sits.
+A flat trainer with a 4 cm platform and no drop is different from a heeled boot with a 4 cm heel, but both add height that affects how your orthotic sits.

 In-shop test: place the shoe on a flat surface and look at it from the side.
 The heel should be close to the same height as the forefoot.
 If the heel is visibly elevated, measure it and keep it under 4 cm.